 When I tell people I'm looking at old Sewing machines, they always tell me I should go for the Singers.
 So I did have a look at the Singers too and the one I like most is the second version of the good old Singer 201.
-The later alloy version like this one from the fifties.
+The later alloy version like this one manufactured in 1956.
 Two tone Brown-ish.
 Yes this is another really nice machine.
 You could say the Singer 201 is the Morris Minor of sewing machines: simple, strong and they were produced for a long time: from 1928 to 1963.
 But they were not cheap when they came on the market.
 If you bought one of these it was a serious investment.
 More affordable sewing machines came later, with the Japanese copies and Zig-Zags.
 This one only stitches straight stitches.

 No hand cranking.
 Here you see the factory electric motor.